apollo

 0

-FERRIC CITRATE belongs to a class of 'haematinics,' primarily used to treat iron deficiency and anaemia (deficiency of iron and haemoglobin).
+Ferric Citrate belongs to a class of 'haematinics,' primarily used to treat iron deficiency and anaemia (deficiency of iron and haemoglobin).
 Iron deficiency occurs mainly due to poor diet, poor absorption of food or increased folate use in the body (during pregnancy).
 Anaemia is a condition in which the body does not have enough red blood cells for carrying the adequate oxygen required to various body tissues.

-FERRIC CITRATE contains 'Ferric Citrate,' an essential body mineral.
+Ferric Citrate contains 'Ferric Citrate,' an essential body mineral.
 It is a nutritional supplement required by the red blood cells to carry oxygen to other body cells and tissues.
 By combining with a protein in the blood called haemoglobin, iron helps carry adequate oxygen to various body parts.
-FERRIC CITRATE also has immunity-enhancing, anti-carcinogenic (preventing cancer), and cognition-enhancing properties.
+Ferric Citrate also has immunity-enhancing, anti-carcinogenic (preventing cancer), and cognition-enhancing properties.

 Your doctor will decide the dosage based on your medical condition.
 In some cases, it may cause side effects like constipation, diarrhoea, stomach cramps, dark stools, loss of appetite, and upset stomach.
-Most of these side effects of FERRIC CITRATE do not require any medical attention and gradually resolve over time.
+Most of these side effects of Ferric Citrate do not require any medical attention and gradually resolve over time.
 However, if these side effects persist longer, please consult your doctor.

-If you are allergic to FERRIC CITRATE or its inactive components, please inform your doctor.
-Brief your medical history to the doctor if you have any heart/kidney/liver diseases, iron overload disorders like hemochromatosis/hemosiderosis, and intestinal problems (ulcer, colitis) before starting FERRIC CITRATE.
-Consult your doctor before taking FERRIC CITRATE if you are pregnant or breastfeeding.
+If you are allergic to Ferric Citrate or its inactive components, please inform your doctor.
+Brief your medical history to the doctor if you have any heart/kidney/liver diseases, iron overload disorders like hemochromatosis/hemosiderosis, and intestinal problems (ulcer, colitis) before starting Ferric Citrate.
+Consult your doctor before taking Ferric Citrate if you are pregnant or breastfeeding.
 Drinking alcohol may affect iron absorption; therefore, it is advised to consult your doctor if you have any concerns.
 Iron supplements are safe to use in children only when suggested by a doctor.

-Uses of FERRIC CITRATE
+Uses of Ferric Citrate

-Iron deficiency and anaemia.
+Management and treatment of Iron deficiency and anaemia

 Medicinal Benefits

-FERRIC CITRATE is used to treat iron deficiency and anaemia (deficiency of red blood cells and haemoglobin).
+Ferric Citrate is used to treat iron deficiency and anaemia (deficiency of red blood cells and haemoglobin).
 It contains 'Ferric Citrate,' an essential body mineral required by the red blood cells to carry oxygen to other body cells and tissues.
 By combining with a protein in the blood called haemoglobin, iron helps carry adequate oxygen to various body parts.
 Iron is used as a major nutritional supplement during pregnancy to reduce the risk of iron deficiency and anaemia.
-FERRIC CITRATE also has immunity-enhancing, anti-carcinogenic (preventing cancer), and cognition-enhancing properties.
+Ferric Citrate also has immunity-enhancing, anti-carcinogenic (preventing cancer), and cognition-enhancing properties.

 Directions for Use